-(1) The master's thesis represents the second part of the master's examination.
+- (1) The master's thesis represents the second part of the master's examination.
 It is to demonstrate that the candidate is capable of working independently on a problem in the field of business administration or economics applying scholarly methods and complete the work within a specified period of time.
 Every HHL professor and postdoctoral researcher who works at HHL in a field relevant to the program is eligible to supervise a master's thesis.
 If a student wishes to complete the master's thesis under the supervision of an authorized person from outside HHL, this must be approved by the chair of the examination committee.
-At least one of the two examiners must be employed by HHL.

-(2) The subject of the master's thesis must be derived from one of the modules offered at HHL.
-Program management assigns the candidates to the supervising academic chairs following a predefined process and a prior inquiry into priorities.
-The candidate has the right to propose topics for the master's thesis to the assigned supervisor.
+At least one of the two examiners must be employed by HHL. - (2) The subject of the master's thesis must be derived from one of the modules offered at HHL, but in principle with an entrepreneurship connection.
+The master thesis can take the form of a classic master thesis, an incubation or consulting project or a business plan.
+The candidate shall suggest the field from which he or she would like to select a topic.
+In cases where individual fields are represented by more than one person authorized to examine students, the candidate shall also have the right to suggest an examiner.
+Additionally, the candidate has the right to propose topics for the master's thesis to the assigned supervisor.
 If possible, the supervising professor should accept the candidate's suggestions.
+The examination committee may deviate from the candidate's proposals when justified.